heatherholcomb/EffectsOfSpaceWeather/README.md

 #### H0: There is no Linear relationship between the Kp Index and Average Wind Speed
 #### H1: There is a Linear relationship between the Kp Index and Average Wind Speed

-#### To accept or deny the null hypothesis, i split the data into test and training sets, fit a linear regression model and looked at the Mean Squared Error as well as the coefficient
+#### To accept or reject the null hypothesis, i split the data into test and training sets, fit a linear regression model and looked at the Mean Squared Error as well as the coefficient
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinModelFinal_Kp_Wind.png" alt="How does Kp Index affect wind" title="How does Kp index affect wind" />

 #### Simple Linear Regression Model - How does the Kp index affect Precipitation?